Table of Contents

 Plus, big-name flavor houses supplying the vaping industry do not always sell terpenes clean of solvents and carriers, which is terrible news for the end consumer.
 Again, he strongly advises companies to perform additional quality control and require post-processing refinement to standardize terpenes before use within inhalables.
 Within Abstrax Tech’s standard operating procedures, this is a secondary quality control measure to purify the ingredient, which will prevent impurities and solvents from making their way into the lungs of the consumer.

-A Crisis with No End in Sight
+Vaping Crisis: No End in Sight

 Although the CDC has recently announced some headway into the investigation of what is behind the spread of EVALI, the industry has a long way to go before it’s in the clear.
 Abstrax Tech is doing more than its fair share to support consumer safety through intense study of terpenes and additives, but much more is needed.

-With so many additives already in vaping products today (but little is known about their toxicity or degradation under vaping conditions), this crisis will continue to unfold for months to come.
+With so many additives already in vaping products today (but little is known about their toxicity or degradation under vaping conditions), the vaping crisis will continue to unfold for months to come.
 “We need more research, safe regulations, and enforcement of black market supporters to prevent the spread of unregulated and unsafe products,” said Koby.

 Abstrax Tech will be unveiling its world-class technology and an expansive collection of terpenes at MJBiZCon in Las Vegas from December 11-13.
 Visit booth number C4648 to meet the team.